* This is the Professional Version. *

 Basal cell carcinoma is a superficial, slowly growing papule or nodule that derives from certain epidermal cells.
 Basal cell carcinomas arise from keratinocytes near the basal layer and can be referred to as basaloid keratinocytes.
 Metastasis is rare, but local growth can be highly destructive.
 Diagnosis is by biopsy.
 Treatment depends on the tumor’s characteristics and may involve curettage and electrodesiccation, surgical excision, cryosurgery, topical chemotherapy, or, occasionally, radiation therapy or drug therapy.

 The clinical manifestations and biologic behavior of basal cell carcinomas are highly variable.
-They may appear as
+The most common types are

-Small, shiny, firm, almost translucent to pink nodules with telangiectases
+Nodular (about 60% of basal cell carcinomas): Small, shiny, firm, almost translucent to pink nodules with telangiectases, usually on the face.
+Ulceration and crusting are common.

-Red, marginated, thin papules or plaques that are difficult to differentiate from psoriasis or localized dermatitis
+Superficial (about 30%): Red or pink, marginated, thin papules or plaques, commonly on the trunk, that are difficult to differentiate from psoriasis or localized dermatitis

 Most commonly, the carcinoma begins as a shiny papule, enlarges slowly, and, after a few months or years, shows a shiny, pearly border with prominent engorged vessels (telangiectases) on the surface and a central dell or ulcer.
 Recurrent crusting or bleeding is not unusual.
 Commonly, the carcinomas may alternately crust and heal, which may unjustifiably decrease patients' and physicians' concern about the importance of the lesion.